Lufedi/dimtec-weather-package/README.md

-# dimtec-weather-package
+# weather-package
-This module helps you to ask for the weather in some cities using some basic parameters like city name o geographical position.
+This module helps you to ask for weather information in some cities using basic parameters like city name o geographical position.
+The data is provided by openweather API

 # Prerequisites
 Nodejs development enviroment